mdn/content/files/en-us/web/api/mediametadata/mediametadata/index.md

         - `artwork` {{optional_inline}}
           - : An {{jsxref("Array")}} of `artwork` objects (see above) representing images associated with the chapter.
 If omitted, `artwork` defaults to an empty array.
         - `startTime` {{optional_inline}}
-          - : A number representing the start time of the chapter in seconds.
+          - : A number representing the chapter's start time in seconds.
 If omitted, `startTime` defaults to `0`.
         - `title` {{optional_inline}}
           - : A string representing the title of the chapter.
 If omitted, `title` defaults to the empty string (`""`).
     - `title` {{optional_inline}}